swiftlang/swift-package-manager/README.md

 Swift will build a single executable called `foo`.

 To the package manager, everything is a package, hence `Package.swift`.
-However this does not mean you have to release your software to the wider world as a package: you can develop your app and never consider it a package that others will see or use.
-On the other hand if one day you decide that your project _should_ be a package (available to the wider world or just your company’s engineers) your sources are already in a form ready to be published.
+However this does not mean you have to release your software to the wider world: you can develop your app without ever publishing it in a place where others can see or use.
+On the other hand, if one day you decide that your project _should_ be available to a wider audience your sources are already in a form ready to be published.
+The package manager is also independent of specific forms of distribution, so you can use it to share code within your personal projects, within your workgroup, team or company, or with the world.

-The package manager sources are laid out following these conventions and thus the package manager is used to build itself.
+Of course, the package manager is used to build itself, so its own source files are laid out following these conventions as well.

 > [Further Reading: Source Layouts](Documentation/SourceLayouts.md)